keerthanaoct1990/CovidDataPipeline/README.md

 # CovidDataPipeline
 Create a data pipeline with Delta Live Tables.
-The purpose of the pipeline is to fetch raw covid data ,process them and make them ready for further analysis Steps
+The purpose of the pipeline is to fetch raw covid data ,process them and make them ready for further analysis.

-_______
+**Steps**
 1. Download the covid data from 'https://github.com/MicrosoftLearning/mslearn-databricks/raw/main/data/covid_data.csv'
 2. Create 3 delta live tables
    1. raw_covid_data from the csv file